robstoll/atrium/README.md

 Pretty simple, isn't it?
-Notice though, that this function fails fast, which means, the upper bound is not evaluated if the assertion about the lower bound already fails.
+Notice though, that this function fails fast, which means, the upper bound is not evaluated if the expectation about the lower bound already fails.
-You need to use an [assertion group block](#define-single-assertions-or-assertion-groups) if you want that both are evaluated:
+You need to use an [expectation-group](#define-single-expectations-or-an-expectation-group) if you want that both are evaluated:

 <code-own-compose-2>